shallysubhash/Log-Analysis/README.md

 # Log-Analysis
-First project forUdacity Full Stack Nanodegree
+First project for Udacity Full Stack Nanodegree.
+Database contains newspaper articles, as well as the web server log for the site.
+In this project, we are building an reporting tool that will use information from the database to discover what kind of articles the site's readers like.

 ## Getting Started